lokanta/lokanta.github.io/_posts/2019-01-31-buddhist-guide.md

 By understanding the Dhamma, and practicing in this way, a Buddhist at the End of the World—or even just in ordinary daily life, here and now—can be a beacon of goodness and a source of inspiration to others.

 So, as the Buddha asked King Pasenadi; what would *you* do if the world were ending?
-And would that so different from how you are living now, faced with old age, sickness and death?
+And would that be so different from how you are living now, faced with old age, sickness and death?

 ![this is fine meme of dog sitting in a burning house sipping coffee](https://raw.githubusercontent.com/lokanta/lokanta.github.io/master/this%20is%20fine.jpg)